Hi, I’m Lisa Harvey

 When you fill a little girl’s head with too many words, they sometimes can come pouring out in rivers of messy handwriting.

+Why do I write?
 I write because I want my words to influence others like books and articles have influenced me.
 I write because my pen doesn’t shake like my voice usually does – and I think that my written words are louder.
 I write because of how important it is to document today for tomorrow.
-I write for the thrill of doing research (don’t ask my husband how long I poured over immigration reform) to make sure the facts are there, to lay out information so it is easy to spread pure knowledge, so that more people can gain understanding – whether the topic is how those that have disabilities can still study abroad, or how it feels to live everyday in a country with another language other than your own.

-Overall, I write because it makes me happy – and if I am happy do to my work (and my editors and clients are happy with my work), it’s not ever work for me.
+Overall, I write because it makes me happy – and if I am happy to do to my work (and my editors and clients are happy with my work), it’s never work for me.